First published in 2008. Last updated: 4th August 2020.

-In 1954, some pieces from the Xavier Cugat Orchestra and the David Carroll Orchestra included vocals.
-Tracks featuring vocals were a rarity during trade tests.
+In 1954, tracks by the Xavier Cugat Orchestra and the David Carroll Orchestra included vocals – this was unusual for trade test music.
 For a period in the 1970s and early 1980s, some of the tapes included pop music.
-Any such music played with the test card would have been an outtake recording, produced outside of the UK.
+These tracks would have been from an outtake recording, produced outside of the UK.
 The BBC could transmit this material as library music, as the recording would not have been released commercially in the UK.

 The test card was also accompanied by a test tone on many occasions.
 Until the 1970s, the tone would be inserted for short periods at regular intervals during the day.
 By the 1980s, music was played with the test card for much of the day, with tone being restricted to short periods each morning, when the test card first appeared.